vchibrikov/SMLM/3_README_SMLM_SINGLECOLOR_GENERAL_FILTER_PROFILE.md

         ...
  ```

-### Checking Point Distance from Lasso
+### Checking point distance from Lasso
-points_within_thickness(): Determines which points lie within a defined distance (thickness) of the lasso line.
+points_within_thickness() determines which points lie within a defined distance (thickness) of the lasso line.
 ```
     def points_within_thickness(self, segment_start, segment_end):
         """Find points within the lasso line's thickness (distance from the line)."""
         ...
  ```

-### Plotting Profile
+### Plotting profile
-plot_profile(): Creates a plot showing the relationship between the lasso segment length and the number of points near each segment.
+plot_profile() creates a plot showing the relationship between the lasso segment length and the number of points near each segment.
 Saves the plot if an output path is provided.
 ```
     def plot_profile(self, output_path=None):
         """Plot the profile: length of the lasso segment (x-axis) vs. points per segment (y-axis)."""
         ...
  ```

-### Utility Functions
+### Utility functions
-get_base_name(): Extracts the base name of the file by combining its path and name. set_aspect_ratio(): Sets the aspect ratio for a plot.
+get_base_name() extracts the base name of the file by combining its path and name. set_aspect_ratio() sets the aspect ratio for a plot.
  ```
 def get_base_name(input_file_path):
     file_name = os.path.splitext(os.path.basename(input_file_path))[0]